 We offer a variety of hands on, entry level educational workshops for participants in each of three areas: hunting, fishing, and other outdoor recreation activities.

 Originally started in the US in 1991, Nova Scotia began offering the program to women in 1997.
-BOW NS is a volunteer-led organization.
-Our instructors represent some of Nova Scotia’s best outdoor leaders.
-Of all genders, they are volunteers who give freely of their time and knowledge and many have been with the BOW program since it began.
+BOW NS is a volunteer-led, all gender organization.
+Our instructors and administrative team are volunteers who give freely of their time and knowledge and many have been with the BOW program since it began.
 We strive to have a respectful environment for all.

 - you have never tried these activities, but have hoped for an opportunity to learn